spagnuolocarmine/playground-mpi/markdowns/2_1_blocking_comm.md

 The receive buffer consists of the storage containing _count_ **consecutive** elements of the type specified by datatype, starting at addressbuf.
 The length of the received message must be  less  than  or  equal  to  the  length  of  the  receive  buffer.
 An  **overflow**  error  occurs  if  all incoming data does not fit, without truncation, into the receive buffer.
 If a message that is shorter than the receive buffer arrives, then only those locations corresponding to the (shorter) message are modified.

 The  selection  of  a  message  by  a  receive  operation  is  governed  by  the  value  of  the message envelope.
-A message can be received by a receive operation if its envelope matches the source,tag and comm values  specified  by  the  receive  operation.
+A message can be received by a receive operation if its envelope matches the source, tag and comm values  specified  by  the  receive  operation.
 The  receiver  may specify  a  wildcard _MPI\_ANY\_SOURCE_ value  for source,  and/or  a  wildcard _MPI\_ANY\_TAG_ value  for tag,  indicating  that  any  source  and/or  tag  are  acceptable.
 It  cannot  specify  awildcard  value  for _comm_.

 ### Notice